 Thread safe APIs¶

-Using threads is a common way to balance processing scatter it across CPUs and cores.
-Godot supports multi threading, but not in the whole engine.
+Threads are used to balance processing power across CPUs and cores.
+Godot supports multithreading, but not in the whole engine.

 Global Scope singletons are all thread safe.
 Accessing servers from threads is supported (for VisualServer and Physics servers, ensure threaded or thread safe operation is enabled in the project settings!).